Beginner gardeners are often held back by their questions. You may spend so much time wondering about where to begin that it never happens.

 2. What Should I Plant in My Garden?

 This is definitely one of the most asked questions from beginning gardeners.
-There are a few questions to answer that question.
+However, there are a few questions to answer that question.

 Second, what do you like to eat?
-You don’t want to grow something you and your family isn’t going to enjoy.
+You don’t want to grow something you and your family will not enjoy.
 Third, consider plants with high yields.